prakhar1989/docker-curriculum/tutorial/src/index.md

 Let's start by taking baby-steps.
 The first thing we're going to look at is how we can run a dead-simple static website.
 We're going to pull a Docker image from Docker Hub, run the container and see how easy it is to run a webserver.

 Let's begin.
 The image that we are going to use is a single-page [website](http://github.com/prakhar1989/docker-curriculum) that I've already created for the purpose of this demo and hosted on the [registry](https://hub.docker.com/r/prakhar1989/static-site/) - `prakhar1989/static-site`.
 We can download and run the image directly in one go using `docker run`.
-As noted above, the `--rm` flag automatically removes the container when it exits.
+As noted above, the `--rm` flag automatically removes the container when it exits and the `-it` flag specifies an interactive terminal which makes it easier to kill the container with Ctrl+C (on windows).

 ```bash
 $ docker run --rm -it prakhar1989/static-site